ChromexUnderscore/OriginsTweaks/wiki.md

 ### Green Thumb [OT]
 - Harvesting crops with a hoe gives bonus item drops, which stacks with Fortune Enchantments.
+    - This ability is not available in 1.20.1.
 - Crops have a 50% chance to drop golden variants.
 - **Glistering Melons**: Edible and restore **6 Hunger Points** and **4 Saturation Points**.
     - They can be consumed twice as fast as regular food items.
+    - This ability is not available in 1.20.1.

 ### Tailwind [U]
 + You are a little bit quicker on foot than others.